 Although past studies have suggested a link between oral health and dementia, this is the first to pinpoint a specific gum disease bacteria in the brain.
 The researchers speculate that this is because gum disease bacteria might get into the brain and cause inflammation.

 Gum disease is associated with an increased risk of developing cardiovascular disease.
-The bacteria that infect the gums, causes gingivitis, and periodontis also travel to blood vessels elsewhere in the body where they cause blood vessel inflammation and damage.
-Tiny blood clots, heart attack and stroke may follow.
+The bacteria that infect the gums, cause gingivitis, and periodontitis also travel to blood vessels elsewhere in the body where they cause blood vessel inflammation and damage.
+Tiny blood clots, heart attack, and stroke may follow.
 Supporting this idea is the finding of remnants of oral bacteria within atherosclerotic blood vessels far from the mouth.